Strobel, Sgt. Herbert F.

 On May 3, 1942, at the First Methodist Church in Brainerd, his parents held a memorial service for Herbert which was opened to the entire town.

-After the war, he was buried in Plot N, Row 9, Grave 17, at the American Military Cemetery in Manila.
-After the war, Herb’s boyhood friend, Wallace McKay, visited his grave with his wife.
-As he stood in front of the grave he opened a small bottle and sprinkled Minnesota soil on the grave.
+On August 26, 1949, Sgt.
+Herbert F. Strobel was buried in Plot N, Row 9, Grave 17, at the new American Military Cemetery outside of Manila.
+His father received a letter from the QMC, dated Sept.
+14, 1949, giving him information on the location of Herb’s grave.
+Herb’s boyhood friend, Wallace McKay, and his wife, visited Herb’s grave.
+As he stood in front of Herb’s grave, McKay opened a small bottle and sprinkled Minnesota soil on the grave.

 StrobelGr